-6. Design Features: The subject application includes a proposal for a 12-foot by 19-foot enclosure to an existing deck of the rear of the existing single-family detached home.
-The single-family home contains an existing 12- by 19-foot deck on the second level and is 9 feet above ground level.
-The existing deck flooring will remain with the addition of a roof that will be nine feet in height.
-A new white vinyl railing system will be provided to match the existing railing with white vinyl wrap posts and beams.
-The enclosure will consist of a shingled roof.
-The proposed deck enclosure will match the existing architecture of the home.
-The enclosure extends 5 feet into the 15-foot rear yard setback and is a minimum of 10-feet from the rear property line.
+6. Design Features: The subject application includes a proposal for a 21-foot by 12-foot deck and an 11-foot by 16-foot screened porch, to be constructed in the rear of the existing single-family detached home.
+The proposed deck and porch will be constructed of wood with a white vinyl railing system and white vinyl wrap posts and beams, with a shingled roof.
+The proposed deck and screened porch enclosure will match the existing architecture of the home.
+Both the deck and porch extend 5 feet into the 15-foot rear yard setback and are a minimum of 10 feet from the rear property line.